 Sleep biology, routines, cycles, and circadian rhythms

-I have discovered to be most true over and over again, is that when these contextual factors are explored and considered sleep can be improved in a gentle way, allowing it to be quick and without any actual ‘sleep training’ at all.
+Over and over, it has proven these very contextual factors we speak about are explored it means sleep can be improved in a gentle way.
+Allowing it to be quick and without any actual ‘sleep training’ at all.

 What difference does holistic sleep programs make?

 The Holistic Sleep Program is borne out of this desire to share this knowledge and understanding with parents, childcare & health professionals.
 Where I offer and share the evidence-based, gentle strategies to families.
-Supporting sleep without meanwhile requiring parents to be less attuned and responsive to their child.
+Supporting sleep without meaning will require parents to be less attuned and responsive to their children.
 This ethos is what my sleep programs are all about.

-The Holistic Sleep Coaching Program where I gained by qualification is the most comprehensive course currently available.
+The Holistic Sleep Coaching Program, which is my qualification, is the most comprehensive course currently available.
 It has drawn on the expertise of 20 experts today.
-Areas of know how are from paediatric occupational therapists to doulas, from paediatricians to play therapists, and experts in anxiety and mental health to allergy and epigenetics.
-I offer a close, supportive helping each family gently, holistically, and with scientific backing, then I’d love to hear from you!
+Areas of know-how are from pediatric occupational therapists to doulas, from pediatricians to play therapists and experts in anxiety and mental health to allergy and epigenetics.
+In other words, you now know your own family needs help in a supportive guiding manner.
+In a gentle, holistic, and most importantly, backed with science.
+I’d love to hear from you!